-Canceled debt that qualifies for exclusion from gross income:
+Exclusions from gross income:

-- > Debt canceled in a Title 11 bankruptcy case (including all chapters in title 11 such as chapters 7, 11, and 13). - Debt canceled during insolvency. - > Cancellation of qualified farm indebtedness. - Cancellation of qualified real property business indebtedness.
+- Debt canceled in a Title 11 bankruptcy case. - > Debt canceled to the extent insolvent. - > Cancellation of qualified farm indebtedness. - Cancellation of qualified real property business indebtedness. - Cancellation of qualified principal residence indebtedness that is discharged subject to an arrangement that is entered into and evidenced in writing before January 1, 2026.

 The Bipartisan Budget Act of 2018 retroactively extended the exclusion for qualified principal residence indebtedness that provides tax relief on canceled debt for many homeowners involved in the mortgage foreclosure through 2017.
-The Further Consolidated Appropriations Act extended the deduction through

-2020.
-Up to \$2 million of forgiven debt was eligible for this exclusion (\$1 million if married filing separately).
+The Consolidated Appropriations Act, 2021 includes an extension of the qualified principal residence indebtedness exclusion through 2025.
+Typically, when debt is forgiven, the discharged amount is included in a taxpayer's gross income.
+The provision reduces the maximum amount that may be excluded from \$2,000,000 to \$750,000.
 The exclusion did not apply if the discharge was due to services performed for the lender or any other reason not directly related to a decline in the home's value or the taxpayer's financial condition.